WICG/html-in-canvas/README.md

 The `layoutsubtree` attribute on a `<canvas>` element opts in canvas descendants to have layout and participate in hit testing.
 It causes the direct children of the `<canvas>` to have a stacking context, become a containing block for all descendants, and have paint containment.

 ### 2. `drawElementImage` (and WebGL/WebGPU equivalents)
-The `drawElementImage` method renders a DOM element and its subtree into the canvas.
+The `drawElementImage(element)` method renders the DOM `element` and its subtree into the canvas.

 **Requirements & Constraints:**
 * `layoutsubtree` must be specified on the `<canvas>`.
 * The `element` must be a direct child of the `<canvas>`.
-* **Transforms:** The canvas's current transformation matrix is applied.
+* **Transforms:** The canvas's current transformation matrix is applied when drawing into the canvas.
 CSS transforms on the source `element` are **ignored** for drawing (but still apply to hit testing/accessibility, see below).
 * **Clipping:** Overflowing content (both layout and ink overflow) is clipped to the element's content box.
 * **Sizing:** The optional `width`/`height` arguments specify a destination rect in canvas coordinates.
-If omitted, the element is drawn at its intrinsic size.
+If omitted, the `width`/`height` arguments default to sizing the element so that it has the same on-screen size and proportion in canvas coordinates as it does outside the canvas.

 **WebGL/WebGPU Support:**
 Similar methods are added for 3D contexts: `WebGLRenderingContext.texElementImage2D` and `copyElementImageToTexture`.